Ceramic Implants · For patients from Gothenburg

 Precision diagnostics, treated in English

-• Consultations and aftercare in clear English
+• Diagnosis, plan and aftercare all explained in English

 07 Cross-border care in the EU